 When commuting to work my main means of transportation are a PEV, a Personal Electric Vehicle, my Onewheel Pint, or an electric scooter, the Xiaomi m365.
 Both transportations require some safety equipment to keep me safe.
-Safety gear is always up to everyone and personal preferences, here is what I use on a daily basis with my Onewheel.
+Safety gear is always up to everyone and personal preferences, here is what I use daily with my Onewheel.

 The key thing to keep safe is the head with a helmet, if you are commuting with a laptop a hardshell backpack with back support is also a given.
 Depending on the transportation method wristguards and protection for knees and elbows.